**This post is a revised version of our original post from 2011. You can see the original post here.

 Whilst all the above steps are important, don’t get too carried away with taking things too seriously at the risk of appearing rigid and not letting your true colours show!
 Be creative, let your true character shine through and even humorous if you want to (we love that!) and make sure that it will compliment your work or the story behind what you do.

-Brisbane Applications close Monday 21st January and Melbourne Apps NOW OPEN APPLY NOW!
+Melbourne Applications close Monday 13th May and Brisbane Apps NOW OPEN APPLY NOW!